 As the characters unload bon mot after bon mot we get the telltale Twitter whistle on the soundtrack, a direct connection to the story’s origins.
 It’s so fucking deft, a stripper’s tale that’s also a literary lift: If the Academy had any imagination at all, this would be up for Best Adapted Screenplay in 2022.

 Aside from all the craft details, what’s hella impressive is the way the film deconstructs prostitution.
-I’ve rarely seen that story told so matter-of-factly, both the sex work side of it, and the possible sex slavery side.
+I’ve rarely seen that story told so matter-of-factly, both the sex work side of it and the darker side, the possibility of sex slavery.
 Of the former, we see a montage of beefy white dudes taking off their shirts, and we see a collection of penises, judged.
 (No doubt that’ll make a lot of dudes in the audience cringe.)
 And on the latter, it’s crystal how X maintains his hold on the situation, the implicit, and sometime explicit, threat he brings.

 Major props to the ladies.
 Paige delivers all the bravado of someone who lives Zola’s particular life, but you never have to guess what’s on her mind when she isn’t speaking.
 And Keough, who happens to be Elvis Presley’s granddaughter, has carved out a brilliant career bringing sympathy to white trash in features as diverse as Magic Mike, American Honey, and Logan Lucky, Here again is another completely plausible and indelible creation.